Posted on Sunday, September 1st, 2024 at 9:00 am

 Taxes on long-term disability benefits can be complex, particularly if you need to repay benefits.
 Generally, whether your LTD benefits are taxable depends on how your premiums were paid:

-- Employer-Paid Premiums: If your employer paid the premiums for your LTD insurance, your benefits are usually considered taxable income.
+• Employer-Paid Premiums: If your employer paid the premiums for your LTD insurance, your benefits are usually considered taxable disability income.
 If you must repay benefits, you may be entitled to a tax deduction or credit for the amount repaid.

-- Individually-Paid Premiums: If you paid the premiums with after-tax dollars, your benefits are generally not taxable.
-However, the repayment may still impact your tax filings, so it’s essential to keep thorough records.
+• Individually-Paid Premiums: If you paid the premiums with after-tax dollars, your benefits are generally not taxable.
+However, the repayment may still impact your tax filings, so keeping thorough records is essential.

 How to Avoid Repayment and Minimize Tax Implications